Shivelight/vindemitor/README.md

 ## Licensing

 This software is licensed under the terms of [GNU General Public License, Version 3.0](LICENSE).
 You can find a copy of the license in the LICENSE file in the root folder.

 * * *

+© Shivelight 2025 \
 © rlaphoenix 2019-2024